narengan/cis/troubleshooting.md

 Here is what you might see:

+IBM CIS cannot connect to the origin server (error 521, 522, 523).

+**Website offline - no cached version**

+1. The server is online, but it is blocking the CIS request.
+2. The origin server is offline and CIS does not have a ??? website (Always Online is turned off).

+What you can do:

+* Verify that the CIS IP addresses are whitelisted.
+* Access the updated list at [www.cloudflare.com/ips](www.cloudflare.com/ips).
+* Make sure that IBM CIS IPs are not being rate limited.

 ![IMAGE](images/website-offline.png)

 ### 502 error “The dreaded 502”

 This error typically occurs at the start of a DDoS attack.
 A particular data center may be unavailable for a time.
 Traffic will be re-routed.
 Run a trace route or check the status page.

+Here is what you might see:

+Error 502 - bad gateway error

+What happened:

+* A portion of the IBM CIS network is having an issue.
+* Usually limited to one server in one data center.
+* Affects only a portion of the site's visitors
+* CIS Technical Operations team deals with these.

+What you can do:

+* Check [cloudflarestatus.com](www.cloudflarestatus.com), ask customer to email support results from `www.YOUR_DOMAIN.com/cdn-cgi/trace` as well
+* Temporarily toggle CIS to off (gray cloud)

 ![IMAGE](images/bad-gateway-502.png)